eswat2/s4e-icons/README.md

 A simple component library for Svelte which provides a small number of simple Icon components based on SVG's from Material Design Icons:

+- Asterisk
 - ChevronDoubleLeft
 - Close
 - Fingerprint
+- Git
+- OnePassword
 - Paw
+- PuzzelOutline
 - Radio - _this has a selected property_
+- Radio2 - _this has a selected property_
 - Refresh
+- Spider

 All of these are purely for exploratory work with respect to learning how Svelte components can be packaged and shared.